kimiroo/FreeSjb/docs/index.md

-# Free SJB
-Configure Sajibang PC to a useable state instantly!
+## Configure Sajibang PC to a useable state instantly!

 Sajibang(싸지방, 사이버지식정보방) is a PC cafe in Korean army camp with a limited functionalities due to security reasons.
 Officer encourages to learn with this PCs, but with limited functionalities it is pain in the butt to learn to code with these machines.